Lif-Platforms/Lif-Auth-Server/docs/src/overview.md

 - [Authentication](./authentication.md) — login flows and token issuance
 - [Authorization](./authorization.md) — permission nodes and policy enforcement
 - [Operations](./operations.md) — configuration, deployment, and troubleshooting
-- [Security](./security.md) — threat model and best practices
 - [API Reference](./api.md) — Swagger routes and error codes

 ---

-Maintained by the Identity & Security team, the Auth Server is a critical component of our platform.
+Maintained by Lif Platforms, Auth Server is a critical component of our platform.
 This documentation provides both the conceptual overview and the operational playbook needed to run it securely and effectively.